miguelff/maven-autotest/README.markdown

 	$mvn autotest:run -Dnotifiers=com.MyNotifier, com.JToastNotifier

-You can also override the default (2 seconds) lookup frequency, and set it for instance at a 10-second interval:
+You can also override the default (2 seconds) change lookup frequency, and set it for instance at a 10-second interval:

 	$mvn autotest:run -Dlookup.frequency=10